-- x. arrange for legal deeds to be executed; - xi. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xii. record every planning application notified to the Council and the Council's response to the local planning authority; - xiii. refer a planning application received by the Council to the Councillors within two working days of receipt to facilitate consideration of such planning application out of Committee;
+- viii. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - ix. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - x. arrange for legal deeds to be executed; - xi. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xii. record every planning application notified to the Council and the Council's response to the local planning authority; - xiii. refer a planning application received by the Council to the Councillors within two working days of receipt to facilitate consideration of such planning application out of Committee;

-13. RESPONSIBLE FINANCIAL OFFICER
+15. RESPONSIBLE FINANCIAL OFFICER

 a The Responsible Financial Officer shall be the Clerk.
-The Council shall appoint a member of the Council as the Member Responsible for Finance to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+The councillor Member Responsible for Finance shall undertake the work of the Responsible Financial Officer when they are absent.

-14. ACCOUNTS AND ACCOUNTING STATEMENTS
+16. ACCOUNTS AND ACCOUNTING STATEMENTS

-- a "Proper practices" in standing orders refer to the most recent version of "Governance and Accountability for Local Councils - a Practitioners' Guide". - b All payments by the Council shall be authorised, approved and paid in accordance with the law, proper practices and the Council's financial regulations. - c The Responsible Financial Officer shall supply at or before each meeting, with the Agenda, a statement to summarise: - i. the Council's receipts and payments (or income and expenditure) since the last meeting; - ii. the Council's aggregate receipts and payments (or income and expenditure) for the year to date; - iii. the balances held on the first day of the month that the meeting is held and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends. - d The Responsible Finance Officer shall supply written estimates for the coming financial year prior to The Council meeting in the month of January. - e As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide:
+- a "Proper practices" in standing orders refer to the most recent version of "Governance and Accountability for Local Councils a Practitioners' Guide". - b All payments by the Council shall be authorised, approved and paid in accordance with the law, proper practices and the Council's financial regulations. - c The Responsible Financial Officer shall supply at or before each meeting, with the agenda, a statement to summarise: - i. the Council's receipts and payments (or income and expenditure) since the last meeting; - ii. the Council's aggregate receipts and payments (or income and expenditure) for the year to date; - iii. the balances held on the first day of the month that the meeting is held and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends. - d The Responsible Finance Officer shall supply written estimates for the coming financial year prior to The Council meeting in the month of January.

-- each councillor with a statement summarising the Council's receipts and payments (or income and expenditure) for the year to date for information; and - ii. to the Council the accounting statements for the year in the form of Section 2 of the annual governance and accountability return, as required by proper practices, for consideration and approval. - The year-end accounting statements shall be prepared in accordance with proper practices and apply the form of accounts determined by the Council (receipts and payments, or income and expenditure) for the year to 31 March.
-A completed draft annual governance and accountability return shall be presented to all councillors at least 14 days prior to anticipated approval by the Council.
+- e As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - i. each councillor with a statement summarising the Council's receipts and payments (or income and expenditure) for the year to date for information; and - ii. to the Council the accounting statements for the year in the form of Section 2 of the annual governance and accountability return, as required by proper practices, for consideration and approval. - f The year-end accounting statements shall be prepared in accordance with proper practices and apply the form of accounts determined by the Council (receipts and payments, or income and expenditure) for the year to 31 March.
+A completed draft annual governance and accountability return shall be presented to all councillors at least 7 days prior to anticipated approval by the Council.
 The annual governance and accountability return of the Council, which is subject to external audit, including the annual governance statement, shall be presented to the Council for consideration and formal approval before 30 June.

-15. FINANCIAL CONTROLS AND PROCUREMENT
+17. FINANCIAL CONTROLS AND PROCUREMENT